backstage/backstage/.changeset/warm-bees-hope.md

 '@backstage/backend-plugin-api': patch
 ---

-We renamed `BackendPluginConfig`, `BackendModuleConfig`, and `ExtensionPointConfig` respectively to `CreateBackendPluginOptions`, `CreateBackendModuleOptions`, and `CreateExtensionPointOptions` in order to standardize frontend and backend factories signatures.
+Renamed `BackendPluginConfig`, `BackendModuleConfig`, and `ExtensionPointConfig` respectively to `CreateBackendPluginOptions`, `CreateBackendModuleOptions`, and `CreateExtensionPointOptions` to standardize frontend and backend factories signatures.